-Please see How to Apply to view this year’s application process timeline.
+Please see How to Apply to view the application process timeline.

 While the amount of time it takes to finish the application varies from person to person, we recommend that you give yourself a few days to thoroughly read and respond to all portions of the application.
 Giving yourself as much time as possible to work through the application will help to ensure that you’ve answered all questions thoughtfully and to the best of your ability.

 The Fishman Prize will be awarded to a maximum of five winners each year.

 Yes, although eligible applicants are required to work in schools with at least 40% of students who are eligible for Free and Reduced Price Lunch, which generally excludes non-Title I schools.

 No, the Fishman Prize recognizes public school teachers, specifically.